 What Can You Do at Night in Amsterdam?

 The nightlife of Amsterdam is really famous so is not something to be missed out on.
 While Amsterdam looks gorgeous at night as the city lights up to some new experiences.

 The Amsterdam Light Festival is huge, music concerts in a concert hall like Concertgebouw, dance the night away with the famous DJs, seek out lounge bars and dining, and in fact, visiting museums at night is fun too.

 Being one of the most popular cities in Europe, travelers have mentioned a few Money Saving tips that will help you while you’re in Amsterdam if it’s you’re visiting for the first time:

 - Get an Amsterdam Pass that offers you free tickets to many attractions that start at €65/ day.

 - Beer at hostels is €2 even if you’re not staying, Belushi’s Bar is also very popular amongst the locals.

 - Museum Cards lead you to free entry, and there are numerous museums to visit, saving you enough bucks.

 - Hire your boat that costs €20, instead of an expensive canal route across IJ.

-- Try local foods, cook your own food if possible, rideshares, will have to save extra money.
+- Try local foods, and cook your own food if possible, rideshares will have to save extra money.